ANNetGPGPU/ANNetGPGPU/README.md

 ```

 The last function which has to be implemented is CreateNet().
-Here the content loaded from the filesystem is used to create a copy of the net in the memory.
+Here the content loaded from the file system is used to create a copy of the net in the memory.
 The base implementation creates the layers and the connections of the network, so we just have to implement the bias neuron.

 ```